 8. LinkedIn Video

 LinkedIn Video is a professional video channel inside the LinkedIn platform, which now has over 1 billion members worldwide.
 Video content on LinkedIn is typically consumed in a business context, where viewers are already thinking about work, solutions, and decision making.
+LinkedIn Video is often integrated into a company's overall content strategy for B2B marketing, helping businesses plan and distribute video content to reach professional audiences effectively.

 Unlike entertainment-first platforms, LinkedIn Video is used for thought leadership, company updates, testimonials, and case-study style content that speaks directly to B2B audiences.
 Videos are discovered through the feed, company pages, and direct sharing.